 Music documentaries were big at Sundance this year, with more than one portrait of a musical artist making headlines.
-One of those which received positive reviews is Kathryn Ferguson’s Nothing Compares, a deep dive into the intriguing and enigmatic life of Irish musician Sinead O’Connor.
+Kathryn Ferguson’s Nothing Compares, a deep dive into the intriguing and enigmatic life of Irish musician Sinead O’Connor, received positive reviews early.
 However, the song referenced in the title of the film was stopped by the estate of Prince (the recording artist behind the original version of “Nothing Compares 2 U”) so the documentary does lack what is perhaps O’Connor’s best-known track.
-But the artist’s fired up politics still remain front and center.
+But the artist’s fired-up politics still remain front and center.

-It’s hard to believe that a documentary has never before been made about Janet Jackson, the pop star who, starting in the 1980s, laid the groundwork for musicians that followed her decades later.
-Although she’s historically a private artist, all that will change with a two-part film event beginning January 28 on Lifetime.
+It’s hard to believe that a documentary has never before been made about Janet Jackson, the pop star who, starting in the 1980s, laid the groundwork for performances that followed her decades later.
+Although she’s historically a private artist, all of that changes with this two-part film event on Lifetime.
 Artists like Britney Spears and Ariana Grande can be counted as her successors, and icons like Samuel L. Jackson and Mariah Carey make appearances in the documentary.

 Meet Me in the Bathroom

-Dylan Southern and Will Lovelace put together a 2000s indie rock time capsule based on Lizzy Goodman’s book of the same name, which was an oral history including the voices of the musicians behind bands such as the Yeah Yeah Yeahs and LCD Soundsystem, chronicling 2001-2011 in New York City.
-The documentary focuses on 1999-2004, with a heavy lens on Karen O, lead singer of the Yeah Yeah Yeahs.
-The film landed generally positive reviews at Sundance, but there’s no distribution date just yet.
+Dylan Southern and Will Lovelace put together a 2000s time capsule based on Lizzy Goodman’s book of the same name—an oral history of the aughts rock movement that took place in Lower Manhattan between 2001-2011.
+The book features the voices of musicians behind bands such as the Yeah Yeah Yeahs and LCD Soundsystem, but the documentary focuses on 1999-2004, with a heavy lens on Karen O, lead singer of the Yeah Yeah Yeahs.
+The film opened in New York and L.A. at the end of October with a nationwide release on November 11.

 Lucy and Desi

-If you didn’t care for Aaron Sorkin’s fictionalized take on the drama between I Love Lucy stars Lucille Ball and Desi Arnaz, then Amy Poehler’s documentary, which screened at Sundance and will hit Amazon Prime on March 4, might be for you.
+If you didn’t care for Aaron Sorkin’s fictionalized take on the drama between I Love Lucy stars Lucille Ball and Desi Arnaz, then Amy Poehler’s documentary, which screened at Sundance and is now streaming on Amazon Prime, might be for you.

 A “coming of age” story doesn’t have to start at adolescence.
 Take the sixtysomething ladies who star in Calendar Girls, for example.
 Maria Loohufvud and Love Martinsen chronicled the lives of older women who compete on a dance team in South Florida and star in this revealing portrait.